rachfop/runpod-docs/docs/pods/choose-a-pod.md

 ### VRAM

-VRAM (Video RAM) is crucial for tasks that require …
+VRAM (Video RAM) is crucial for tasks that require heavy graphical processing and rendering.
+It is the dedicated memory used by your GPU to store image data that will be displayed on your screen.

 ### Importance

 VRAM is essential for intensive tasks.
 It serves as the memory for the GPU, allowing it to store and access data quickly.
-More VRAM can handle …
+More VRAM can handle larger textures and more complex graphics, which is crucial for high-resolution displays and advanced 3D rendering.

 ### Selection Criteria

-- **Graphics Intensity**: More VRAM is needed ….
+- **Graphics Intensity**: More VRAM is needed for graphically intensive tasks such as 3D rendering, gaming, or AI model training that involves large datasets.
 - **Parallel Processing Needs**: Tasks that require simultaneous processing of multiple data streams benefit from more VRAM.
 - **Future-Proofing**: Opting for more VRAM can make your setup more adaptable to future project requirements.